BI/dc.js/web/docs/api-latest.md

 var chart2 = dc.compositeChart('#us-chart2', 'chartGroupA');
 ```

+#### .enableZoom(boolean)
+Set or get zoom enable value.
+Default value is false.
+Set enableZoom(true) to enable built in zoom features.
+Includes basic d3.zoom scroll zoom, and click-drag panning, as well as button controls for
+"+" (zoom in), "-" (zoom out) and "Reset Zoom".

+By default, the "+/-" controls will render in to "#zoomButton", while the reset button will render in to
+"#resetZoomButton".
+These value can be over-ridden in the methods below.

+#### .zoomButtonParentId(cssId)
+Set or get the parent element ID for the zoom button controls ("+/-").

+#### .resetZoomButtonParentId(cssId)
+Set or get the parent element ID for the reset zoom button.

+#### .afterZoom(function)
+Set or get the function that will execute after zoom.
+Your afterZoom function should take two parameters (mapGroupD3Node, scaleNumber)
+These values can be used inside your function to dynamically alter styles of map features as zooming occurs.

+For example:
+Fading labels in/out as zoom occurs, scaling line weight with zoom level, etc.

 #### .overlayGeoJson(json, name, keyAccessor) - **mandatory**
 Use this function to insert a new GeoJson map layer.
 This function can be invoked multiple times
 if you have multiple GeoJson data layers to render on top of each other.
 If you overlay multiple